fanoframework/fano-mail-logger/README.md

-# SCGI Fano Web Framework Skeleton Application
+# Mail logger Fano Framework web application demo

-[SCGI](https://python.ca/scgi/protocol.txt) web application skeleton using Fano Framework, Pascal web application framework
+Example Fano Framework web application to demonstrates how to write log to email address in background thread.

 This project is generated using [Fano CLI](https://github.com/fanoframework/fano-cli) command line tools to help scaffolding web application using Fano Framework.